oneapi-src/oneDNN/doc/rfc/api-v1.0/rfc_memory_desc.md

   format for testing.

 Hence the idea is to separate the formats names and format kinds that specify which structure is used for physical layout description.
-Format names would still be of type `mkldnn_memory_format_t` while the kind would be of type `mkldnn_memory_format_kind_t`.
+Format names (aka tags) would be of type `mkldnn_format_tag_t` while the kind would be of type `mkldnn_format_kind_t`.
 The latter can be only `{undef, any, blocked, wino}`.

 Named formats are used only to fill in the blocking structure, keeping the `md.format_kind` equal to `mkldnn_blocked`.

-Hereafter named formats would be called either *formats* or *named formats* and refer to the `mkldnn_memory_format_t` type.
+Hereafter named formats would be called either *format tags* or simply *tags* and refer to the `mkldnn_format_tag` type.
 The memory format kind that is used in memory descriptor structure would be called *memory format kind*, or *format kind* for short.